 The Department of Health and Human Services guidelines for treatment of HIV infection recommend the fixed-dose coformulation of tenofovir/emtricitabine as the preferred nucleoside reverse transcriptase inhibitor (NRTI) backbone for ART-naive patients.
-25 Because both of those NRTIs have anti-HBV activity, it is also the treatment of choice for HIV/HBV co-infected patients (AIII).
+Escause both of those NRTIs have anti-HBV activity, it is also the treatment of choice for HIV/HBV co-infected patients (AIII).
 Tenofovir is active against wild-type and lamivudine-resistant HBV strains.
 Studies in HBV/HIV-co-infected patients (most of them carrying lamivudine-resistant HBV) have shown, on average, 4 log10 declines in HBV DNA levels.
-59-64 Tenofovir has a high genetic barrier for development of resistance mutations.
-However, the nephrotoxicity associated with tenofovir may limit its use in some patients.
+Secause with tenofovir may limit its use in some patients.
 In patients who have renal dysfunction or are at high risk for developing renal dysfunction, entecavir can be added to a fully suppressive ART regimen (BIII).
 Chronic administration of lamivudine or emtricitabine as the only active drug against HBV should be avoided because of the high rate of selection of HBV drug-resistance mutations (AI).